vertesy/Single-Cell-Omics-Course/README.md

 ### Topics covered

-- Single-Cell biology: Concepts, history and technologies.
+- Single-cell biology: concepts, history and technologies.
 - Single-cell transcriptomics: experimental and analytic overview.
 - R-programming to explore and visualize data.
 - Data analysis concepts related to high-throughput data, and single-cell transcriptomics.